- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 - Keep the baby or child near the parents or regular adult caregiver if possible.

-- Get your relatives, nanny, or day care providers to help maintain the baby’s or child’s routine.
+- Get your relatives, nanny, or day care providers to help keep the baby’s or child’s routine.

-- Record lullabies, stories, and messages for when the parent will not be there.
+- Record lullabies, stories, and messages for after they are gone.

 - Cuddle and hug often.